Lunar orbit

-In astronomy, lunar orbit (also known as a selenocentric orbit) is the orbit of an object around the Moon.
+In astronomy and spaceflight, a lunar orbit (also known as a selenocentric orbit) is an orbit by an object around Earth's Moon.
+In general these orbits are not circular.
+When farthest from the Moon (at apoapsis) a spacecraft is said to be at apolune, apocynthion, or aposelene.
+When closest to the Moon (at periapsis) it is said to be at perilune, pericynthion, or periselene.
+These derive from names or epithets of the moon goddess.

-As used in the space program, this refers not to the orbit of the Moon about the Earth, but to orbits by spacecraft around the Moon.
-The altitude at apoapsis (point farthest from the center of attraction) for a lunar orbit is known as apolune, apocynthion, or aposelene, while the periapsis (point closest to the center of attraction) is known as perilune, pericynthion, or periselene, from names or epithets of the moon goddess.
+Lunar orbit insertion (LOI) is an orbit insertion maneuver used to achieve lunar orbit.

-Lunar orbit insertion (LOI) is the adjustment to achieve lunar orbit, as undertaken by Apollo spacecraft for example.
+Low lunar orbit (LLO) is an orbit below 100 km altitude.
+These have a period of about 2 hours.
+They are of particular interest in the exploration of the Moon, but suffer from gravitational perturbations that make most unstable, and leave only a few orbital trajectories possible for indefinite frozen orbits.
+These would be useful for long-term stays in LLO.

-Low lunar orbit (LLO) are orbits below 100 km altitude.
-They have a period of about 2 hours.
-They are of particular interest in exploration of the Moon, but suffer from gravitational perturbation effects that make most unstable, and leave only a few orbital inclinations possible for indefinite frozen orbits, useful for long-term stays in LLO.
+Perturbation effects and low orbits

-Robotic spacecraft
+Most lunar low orbits below 100 km are unstable.